NBA Fans Beyond Upset That They're Missing the Playoffs Right Now

 When the season was suspended, the playoff race was heating up.
 Teams like the Los Angeles Lakers, Boston Celtics, Los Angeles Clippers and Milwaukee Bucks were shoo-ins for the postseason, but other teams were still fighting for their spot.
 For example, the Memphis Grizzlies and New Orleans Pelicans were battling for the eighth seed in the NBA's Western Conference.
 The remainder of the regular season did not play out, and fans were left wondering about the playoffs.
 Specifically, was LeBron James going to win a championship for the late Kobe Bryant?

-With the playoffs previously being scheduled to start on April 17, there were several fans expressing their frustrations on social media.
+With the playoffs previously being scheduled to start on Friday, there were several fans expressing their frustrations on social media.
 They were anticipating the playoffs and couldn't wait to see how the games would pan out.
-Now, however, they were just staring at the calendar and wondering if professional basketball would return.
+Now they were just staring at the calendar and wondering if professional basketball would return.

 NBA Playoffs was supposed to start tomorrow.. pic.twitter.com/NVSAGIovrh— Clark🙄💕🌏☄️ (@OprahSide) April 17, 2020